Hand-picked veterinary experts for your learning

-Anna Meredith (USA) – Streams: Queensland Division Day, Conservation Biology, Education
+Anna Meredith (UK/Aus) – Streams: Queensland Division Day, Conservation Biology, Education

 Professor Anna Meredith is Professor of Zoological and Conservation Medicine at Melbourne University.
 Her interests and expertise lie at the interface between animal, human and ecosystem health (One Health), the conservation of biodiversity, and wildlife population health.
 Prof Meredith will be speaking on the Australian Wildlife Health Institute, Triage in Conservation medicine and Emerging Infectious Disease in Wildlife.

 - Australian Wildlife Health Institute - proposed structure, work program and collaborations

 - Emerging Infectious Disease in Wildlife

 - Triage in Conservation medicine – looking for the unexpected while addressing daily challenges